zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide200.md

 This lab walks you through some examples using the Oracle Autonomous Data Warehouse Cloud with Object Storage.
 You will create and Object Storage bucket, upload data files, and use SQL developer to query those data files.

-This lab shows you only the functional aspects of ADWC.
-It does not have exercises to test the performance of ADWC as the lab environment is not running on Exadata.

 **Please direct comments to: Tom Huang (tom.huang@oracle.com).**

 ## Objectives